 Even though we did not find that farmers rate female agents differently, gender may still affect inclusiveness of value chains.
 For instance, the tendency of female farmers to rate more favourably may result in input and service providers treating women farmers differently The fact that female farmers rate higher also means that the gap between self-assessments of actors and ratings of female farmers is smaller than the gap between self-assessments of actors and ratings of male farmers.
 This may lead to differences in the efficiency of the chain conditional on the gender of the farmers.

 Finally, judged by farmer perceptions, there seem to be issues related to price competitiveness within the maize value chain, as agro-input dealers, traders and processors are consistently scored lowest.
 Quality, on the other hand, seems to be rated fairly good.
-Input dealers, for example, are perceived to be performing poorly in terms of price competitiveness but get highest scores for quality.
+Input dealers, for example, are perceived to be performing poorly in terms of price competitiveness but get high scores for quality.
 This seems to contradict recent studies that blame poor quality of inputs as the root cause for low adoption by farmers (Bold et al., 2017).
 Rather, policies that encourage market entry and competition between agro-input dealers, traders and processors are likely increase price competitiveness of value chain actors.

 References